exlskills/course-ASAP-learn-golang/00_A$AP Learn 🚀/03_Beyond the Basics/09_Formatting/index.md

 ### Format your Code

-The easiest way to format your code is by running `go fmt -w` in your project root directory.
+The easiest way to format your code is by running `gofmt -w .` in your project root directory.
 This will automatically fix all possible style issues and then persist them.